Loona0121/Loona0121/README.md

 # Hi, I'm Alona!
-I'm a sophomore IT student
+I'm a sophomore IT student.

 # 💻 Tech Stack: